ajkula/docuForge/README.md

   - Data Processing: Processes data for charts and document structure
   - HTML Export: Generates HTML output for documents
 4. Data Storage
-  - SQLite/BoltDB: Stores document data and application state
+  - SQLite: Stores document data and application state

 **Key Interactions**
 - The frontend communicates with the backend through the Wails v2 API bindings